-Travelling to Costa Rica is your chance of experiencing things you’ll only ever encounter once in your life.
-The local Ticos do come from another culture and they’re not familiar with many Western customs, either.
-The differences in Costa Rica can lead to a lot of embarrassing scenarios if you make a mistake.
-Here are some of the oddities you should aim to avoid.
+Travelling to Costa Rica is your chance to experience some things you may never encounter again in your life.
+The local Ticos are proud of their country, may not be widely traveled, and are not always familiar with many Western customs.
+The differences in Costa Rica can lead an embarrassing scenario if you make a mistake.
+So here are some of the oddities you should aim to avoid.

-If you want to surprise that special someone with a prestige bottle of wine, forget about it.
+If you want to surprise your special someone back home with a bottle of local wine, forget about it.
 Authentic Tico wine is sold in a little plastic box which you have to refrigerate for a few hours first.
 If you’re staying at a resort, you can still get bottled wine, but it might well be more expensive.

 If you can see a traveller desperately trying to work out how to unlock a door, you know they’ve fallen for a classic Tico housing feature.
 Doors have inward locks.
-We in the West have outward locks.
-Remember to change the way you approach it.
+In the West there are outward locks.
+So remember to change the way you approach it.
 It’s like how people from the UK have to change the way they drive when they visit the US because they drive on the opposite side of the road.

 Marriage in Costa Rica is different from other places in the world.
 If you see a couple living together you shouldn’t assume they’re living in sin due to a difference in their last names.
 A woman uses her full maiden name for life, even when she gets married.
 A man keeps his last name.
 Any children they have between them automatically take the father’s name.

 The older generations of Ticos were much shorter than the Ticos of today.
 Furniture is therefore built about six to eight inches lower than the furniture found in the US.
 Ease into a chair carefully or you might find yourself misjudging the distance and falling through it when travelling to Costa Rica!